WellthCare

 Steps You Can Take to Protect Your Information

-While companies have legal obligations, you can also take proactive steps to safeguard your own data.
-Here is a simple checklist:
+While companies have legal obligations, you can also take steps to safeguard your own data.
+Here's a simple checklist:

 1. Read the privacy notice: When you enroll in any new benefits plan, read their Notice of Privacy Practices carefully.
 This tells you exactly what data is collected and how it's used.